Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Preprocessing Schemes for Two-stage Framework

-Hence, we have the following proposition: \begin{proposition} If this pre-processing scheme can maintain the condition number of the big panel to satisfy the condition~\eqref{eq:assumption-3}, then the overall stability of the two-stage scheme is ensured. \end{proposition}
+Hence, we have the following proposition: \begin{proposition} If this pre-processing scheme can maintain the condition number of the big panel to satisfy the condition~\eqref{eq:assumption-3}, then the overall stability of the two-stage scheme is ensured. \end{proposition} \begin{proof} Because of the assumption~\eqref{eq:assumption-3} and the bound~\eqref{eq:orthBoundQhatQ}, we have